Skip to main content

 Quix - React to data, fast

-Quix Streams is a cloud native library for processing data in Kafka using pure Python.
-It’s designed to give you the power of a distributed system in a lightweight library by combining the low-level scalability and resiliency features of Kafka with an easy to use Python interface.
+Quix Streams is a cloud-native library for processing data in Kafka using pure Python.
+It’s designed to give you the power of a distributed system in a lightweight library by combining Kafka's low-level scalability and resiliency features with an easy-to-use Python interface (to ease newcomers to stream processing).

-• Support for aggregations over tumbling and hopping time windows
+• Custom reducing and aggregating over tumbling and hopping time windows.

 Install Quix Streams